-Questions 7.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your response: All dog breeders should be registered so that information is captured accurately.
-8. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? ☐ Yes ☑ No ☐ Unsure Please provide reasons for your response: As above
+- 7. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers?

+- □ Yes

+-  No

+- □ Unsure

+Please provide reasons for your response: This involves the sale of animals to external parties and could be being done as "for profit business sideline".
+Same rules should apply for all who are involved in the selling of dogs.

+- 8. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person?

+- □ Yes

+-  No

+- □ Unsure

+Please provide reasons for your response: This involves the sale of animals to external parties and could be being done as "for profit business sideline".
+Same rules should apply for all who are involved in the selling of dogs.